AndrewBergman1/Targeted_enrichment/README.md

 **Performing in-solution hybdridisation**: Targeted enrichment takes place in the lab and follows the protocol available in the appendix, refered to as: TWIST PROTOCOL - TARGET ENRICHMENT, authored by Olivia Wesula Luande, Aron  X and Y.

 **Bioinformatic processing**: Bioinformatic assessment of targeted enrichment.
 The code for assembly, classification and alignments are be fond in the Snakefile at ~/analysis/*.snakefile.

 	a) Assembly of reads into contigs using Trinity.
 	b) Classification of contigs using Kraken2.
 	c) Alignment of reads to NT using BLAST.
+Code for plots are found in ~/analysis/*.R

-4) Code for plots are found in ~/analysis/*.R
+ Plotting code is found in ~/analysis/*.R